ppy/osu-wiki/news/2024/2024-06-24-4-digit-world-cup-2024-concludes.md

 *What brought you into mapping?
 Why have you decided to create custom maps for tournaments such as 4WC 2024?*

 > The reason why I started mapping for osu! standard specifically was due to being a heavy convert player in catch and wanting to gain #1 on a song that I really like.
-But the reason why I WANT to be better in mapping is because I got captivated by [Lan Wing](https://osu.ppy.sh/users/467860)'s beatmap of [t=NODE - Four Seasons](https://osu.ppy.sh/beatmapsets/285718#osu/645242).
+But the reason why I WANT to be better in mapping is because I got captivated by ::Lan Wing::{ user-id=467860 }'s beatmap of [t=NODE - Four Seasons](https://osu.ppy.sh/beatmapsets/285718#osu/645242).
 This map moves me so much that I randomly shed tears despite having no clue about osu! standard at all due to how beautiful the map and the song is.
 >
 > I decided to create custom maps because I just love watching people playing my maps, especially when it's in a big tournament such as 4WC 2024.
 It also lets me learn many things to improve my mapping knowledge gameplay wise by learning what the players think about my map when they try it, because as I mentioned, I do not play osu! standard at all and thus it's obvious that I don't testplay my own maps at all.
 Custom mapping is such a good way to improve myself, at least that's what I'm thinking.